+From the community, we regularly choose Catalyst Fellows.
+In addition to access to Catalyst programming and resources, Fellows receive one-on-one help scaling production locally.
 See the 16 impressive Catalyst Fellows we believe have the potential to bring manufacturing back to Los Angeles.
-In addition to access to special Catalyst programming and resources, they will receive one-on-one help scaling production locally.
 Read our latest announcement here.

 The Selection Process

-Our expert panel of “catalysts” select the Fellows considering several factors, including your team, your product, your readiness, and the fit between your needs and our expertise and resources.
+When we select our Catalyst community members, we consider several factors, including your team, your product, your readiness, and the fit between your needs and our expertise and resources.
 Creators at all stages of development are encouraged to apply, and we are especially drawn to businesses that are on the cusp of production.